UPPMAX/R-matlab-julia-HPC/docs/r/packages.md

         Error in library(caret) : there is no package called ‘caret’
         >
         ```

+=== "C3SE"

+    !!! note "Solution"

+        ```bash
+        $ ml R/4.2.1-foss-2022a
+        $ R

+        Copyright (C) 2022 The R Foundation for Statistical Computing
+        Platform: x86_64-pc-linux-gnu (64-bit)

+        R is free software and comes with ABSOLUTELY NO WARRANTY.
+        You are welcome to redistribute it under certain conditions.
+        Type 'license()' or 'licence()' for distribution details.

+          Natural language support but running in an English locale

+        R is a collaborative project with many contributors.
+        Type 'contributors()' for more information and
+        'citation()' on how to cite R or R packages in publications.

+        Type 'demo()' for some demos, 'help()' for on-line help, or 'help.start()' for an HTML browser interface to help.
+        Type 'q()' to quit R.

+        > library(pillar)
+        > library(caret)
+        Loading required package: ggplot2
+        Loading required package: lattice
+        >
+        ```

 ## Installing your own packages

 Sometimes you will need R packages that are not already installed.
 The solution